-Cash held in trust represents amounts held in trust with the Company's legal counsel for purchasers of Class A preferred shares in respect of the September 1, 2016 offering.
+Restricted cash represents amounts received in advance and held in trust for purchasers of Class A preferred shares in respect of the September 1, 2018 offering.
 The corresponding liability of the proceeds received is included in deposits.
+Prepaid redemptions consist of preferred share redemptions paid in advance related to the September 1, 2018 offering.